rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/installing-rancher-prime.md

   :::note

   Rancher Prime utilizes cert-manager to issue and maintain its certificates.
-Rancher will generate a CA certificate of its own, and sign a cert using that CA.
+Rancher will generate a CA certificate of its own, and sign a certificate using that CA.

   :::